zhousheng-zser/Excalibur/docs/Julius/README.md

 - F: Not implementated;
 - TE: Implementated but error exists;
 - --: No implementation;
-- NT: Implementated but no test yet;
+- NT: Implementated but not test yet;

 ## Performance Status